sierrab100/Hospital_Analytics_Dashboard/README.md

 - Nearly half of encounters lack payer coverage, representing a major financial challenge for the hospital.

-- Tableau’s dynamic visuals made it possible to connect cost patterns with encounter and payer trends in real time.

 ## Recommendations:

 - Operational Efficiency: Reduce inpatient costs by expanding outpatient services and preventive care programs.